jj1bdx/freebsd-dev-trng/README.md

 `feedtrng.c` is a C code example to transfer TRNG data from a tty device to `/dev/trng`.
 The code sets input tty disciplines and lock the tty, then feed the contents to `/dev/trng`.
+Some things to consider:

+* The tty input are sampled as 512-byte blocks.
+Each block is concatenated to 64-byte hashed result of SHA512, and again hashed by SHA512, to obtain 64-byte (512-bit) hashed output.
+The hashed result is sent to the kernel.
+Compression ratio: 1/8.
+This whitening can be disabled by `-t` option.
-Note: when running in the default mode, the first block (512 bytes) from the tty device is *discarded* to prevent unstable data of TRNG from being transferred to `/dev/trng`, which results in rndtest(4) warnings.
-This data truncation will not happen when the data is redirected to stdout.
+* When running in the default mode, the first block (512 bytes) from the tty device is *discarded* to prevent unstable data of TRNG from being transferred to `/dev/trng`, which results in rndtest(4) warnings.
+This data *truncation does not happen* when the data is redirected to stdout.

 The source to write to `/dev/trng` *must* be a real TRNG.
 Possible candidates are: